Cyprus transfer pricing documentation frequently asked questions issued by the Cyprus Tax Department

 The above list is indicative and not exhaustive.
 Further guidance is provided in the OECD TP Guidelines.

-Plenote that in accordance with article 33(10) of the ITL, the master file (where applicable) and the local file shall be updated every tax year.
+Plenote that per article 33(10) of the ITL, the master file (where applicable) and the local file shall be updated every tax year.

 7. Who is responsible for the completion and submission of the Summary Information Table?